Browsing Category:

 Instructions

-1. Marinate the beef in approx 7 oz of sofrito for at least 1 hour.
+1. First, marinate the beef in approx 7 oz of sofrito for at least 1 hour.
 To keep the safety of the meat, store in the fridge while marinating.

 2. In a large crockpot/slow cooker on high, heat vegetable oil and brown meat on all sides in batches if needed.
 Remove meat, and set aside.

-3. In the beef oil, add onions, oregano, and garlic until fragrant and onions are translucent.
+3. Then, in the beef oil, add onions, oregano, and garlic until fragrant and onions are translucent.

 4. Pour beef broth and remaining sofrito into the pot.
 Scrape any sticky parts of the pan with a wooden spoon to release flavors.
 Add meat and let cook for about 1 hour.